 We see that for many companies, having 50 or 100 projects is something usual.
 Therefore, in order to simplify navigation, search and even reading this list, we added several useful functions.

-A project can have a fixed rate that applies to everybody’s time.
-Or it can be a rate based on team member hour that you set up on your team list.
+A project can have a fixed hourly rate that applies to everybody’s time.
+Or it can be a rate based on a team member hour that you set up on your team list.
 However, you can set up a unique team rate for a particular project, or even set it as 0, thus making anyone non-billable to exclude from the invoice.

 Under a project name, you can see the name of the client.
 You can click on this name to expand and select another client or create new on the fly.
 You can read this article to find out how to create a client.